coolwaiman/CTF-Open-2019/CTF-Open-2019/README.md

 > ### Mersenne 16 [400pt, 0/12 Solves]
 > Is it possible to decrypt the message using public key?
+>
+> #### Idea
+> - The n is abled to facter using the FacterDB, the public key is found but we failed to decrypt the file.
+We don't know why.

 > ### RSA 2 [450pt, 9/12 Solves]
 > The customer fixed the previous issue.
 Can you decrypt the message this time?